Antisemitism in Canada: 2023-2024

-In 2025
+2025

 As the Gaza War continued into another year, incidents of antisemitism and efforts to combat it continued in Canada.

+In February, Temple Emanu-El-Beth Sholom in Montreal was vandalized with antisemitic graffiti.

-On 5 March, 2025, Public Safety Canada convened the National Forum on Combatting Antisemitism.
+On 5 March, Public Safety Canada convened the National Forum on Combatting Antisemitism.
 The Forum brought together representatives of Canadian governments and law enforcement agencies.
 The participants endorsed the Statement of Intent on Combatting antisemitism.

 On July 15, the Office of the Special Envoy on Preserving Holocaust Remembrance and Combatting Antisemitism published a report entitled Antisemitism in Ontario’s K-12 Schools.
-The report documented 781 incidents reported in Ontario schools between 7 October 2023 and January of 2025.
+The report documented 781 incidents reported in Ontario schools between 7 October 2023 and January 2025.

+On August 8, a Jewish woman was stabbed as she shopped in the Loblaws at College Square, the only source of fresh kosher meat in Ottawa.
+A 71 year old man from Cornwall, Ontario was charged with the crime.
+The man had posted antisemitic comments on line since the beginning of the Gaza war.